Japan: Strong earthquake hits Fukushima | DW | 13.02.2021

-Authorities said there were no irregularities in any nuclear facilities after the 7.1 magnitude earthquake hit Fukushima.
+Authorities said there were no irregularities at any nuclear facilities after the 7.1 magnitude earthquake hit Fukushima prefecture.

 The epicenter of the earthquake was off the coast of Fukushima prefecture at a depth of 60 kilometers (36 miles), the agency said.